DeVincent Spriggs, Man Who Accused Aaron Donald Of Assault, Offers Apology To NFL Star

+“I wanted to make this statement public.
+And to extend an apology to Aaron for what he’s gone through, but I clearly know this was not him,” said Attorney Todd Hollis.

-Surveillance video obtained by KDKA on Friday captured the fight.
-It shows Spriggs at the bottom of a pile being kicked and punched by a group of men, while Donald is off to the side.
+Surveillance video obtained by KDKA showed the fight that happened at the Boom Boom Room last Sunday morning.
+It shows Spriggs at the bottom of a pile being kicked and punched by a group of men.

+In the video, Aaron Donald is off to the side, shown a few seconds later coming over to the fight and can be seen pulling people away from Spriggs.

 WATCH: Surveillance Video Of Incident Involving Aaron Donald